 When emus are raised in this fashion, their fat accumulates large amounts of K2.
 This fat is what enables these birds to survive the extremely harsh environment and climate of the Australian outback.
 The emu’s fat stores allows it to store food and energy when it is needed most: during droughts, food and water shortage and especially during the reproduction phase each season.

 During mating season, the male emu sits on his mate’s cluster of eggs for 54 days straight without food or water intake of any kind.
 The male emu does not even have a bowel movement during this important time.
 All hibernating animals such as bears, hedgehogs and snakes also accumulate this type of vitamin K2 rich fat.
 However, only the emu is able to provide this nutrient rich oil on a commercial basis.

 Where to get Emu Oil from Pastured Australian Emus

-I was privileged to be able to get to know Liz Schlinsog, one of the pioneers of Australian Emu Oil, who I met at the recent Wise Traditions Conference in Atlanta.
-She got me started with researching this sacred food and since that time, I’ve been using it myself.
+I was privileged to be able to get to know Liz Schlinsog, one of the pioneers of Australian emu oil, who I met at a Wise Traditions Conference in Atlanta.
+She got me started with researching this sacred food and since that time, I’ve been using it myself (this is what I buy).
 I have been so thrilled with this special emu oil that I was relieved when I learned that my friends at Radiant Life were interested in carrying the product as the very first distributor here in North America so that others could also try it for themselves.